Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 ![Completeness](/Assets/Screenshots/PIM/Products/List/Completeness.png "[Completeness]")

 - *Channels*
   Click the drop-down list to change the channel for the product completeness calculation.
-All available channels, the **Channels (All)** option and the **Not multichannel** option are displayed in the drop-down list.
+All available channels, the **Channels (All)** option and the **Not multi-channel** option are displayed in the drop-down list.
 By default, the **Channels (All)** option is preselected.

   > [Info] The product completeness for the selected channel is only displayed in the *Completeness* window.
 The completeness button in the *Edit Product* view is not affected by this change.

 - *Languages*
   Click the drop-down list to change the language for the product completeness calculation.
-All available languages, the **Languages (All)** option and the **Not multilanguage** option are displayed in the drop-down list.
+All available languages, the **Languages (All)** option and the **Not multi-language** option are displayed in the drop-down list.
 By default, the **Languages (All)** option is preselected.

   > [Info] The product completeness for the selected language is only displayed in the *Completeness* window.
 The completeness button in the *Edit Product* view is not affected by this change.

 - Percentage
   The current percentage for the product completeness of the selected channel and language is displayed.
 The percentage is automatically updated when you select a different channel or language.